Iram Ecran Village 3840x2160Iram Ecran Village 3840x2160

 Laure Bouscasse, Jérémy Sarrazin, Jean-Jacques Azpeitia, André Rambaud, Patrick Grillet, Patrick Dumont (IRAM)

-• 19:30-21:30: Science vs Science fiction: who influences whom? scientific deciphering and screening of the 7-time Oscar-winning film Gravity
+• 7.30-9.30pm: Science vs. science fiction: who influences who?
+Scientific deciphering and screening of the 7-time Oscar-winning film Gravity

 Samuel Boissier (LAM)